leoNEL12-debug/gimworld/README.md

 See [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md).

+## 📰 News & Updates

+**May 26, 2026** — **Official CivBoard Partnership**
+We're officially partnering with CivBoard in a cross-community collaboration.
+Check out the new Partnerships section in our Community Rules & FAQ!
+[Check it out!](https://padlet.com/ForeverGimWorld/gimworld-romw9j63mcbzwbjb)

+**May 20, 2026** — **GitHub Pages Site Launch**
+Our new public hub is live at [leonel12.github.io/gimworld](https://leonel12-debug.github.io/gimworld/) — your go-to place for news, resources, and community info.

+---

 ## Disclaimer

 gimworld is an independent, community-run project created to support Gimkit Creative builders.
 We are not affiliated with, endorsed by, or sponsored by Gimkit, Inc.